akaspin/pit/readme.md

 Directories... just write it.
 Order of options and directories is not important.

-### Directories, prefixes, extensions and host interpreter
+### Directories, prefixes, extensions, root and host interpreter

-Current dir is cool.
+One dir is cool.
 But *pit* can collect the tests of those directories that you specify.
 Note that *pit* is not looking in the directories recursively.

     node run.js ../../other-dir tests tests/basic tests/advanced

+If you want to set to another directory as "root", use `root` parameter.

+    node run.js --root=../tests

 By default *pit* searches for files with names `test-*.js` and runs they with `node`.
 This behavior can be changed using options `prefix`, `ext` and `host`.